Nokhal/Cryptograph_Project/README.md

 # Cryptograph

-Welcome to the Cryptograph The Cryptograph Project Github.
+Welcome to The Cryptograph Project Github.

 Things are still under construction as we are busy launching, but you can already browse the code of the published ecosystem here.